Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Examples

 Note that we may use the constraint $x^p = \alpha - \beta x^q$ to eliminate the variable $x^p$.
 Further, we can transform the objective to

 where we have used the constraint $x^q = \smallsum_i y_i^c$.
 Thus, the lower-bounding problem may be solved as an MIQP.
 We use CPLEX to solve the player problems and lower-bounding problems.

-The method converges after three iterations when we have $\delta^L = \delta^U = 931.41$.
+The method converges after three iterations when we have $\delta^L = \delta^U = 931.41$ (where, for simplicity, we solve the subproblems exactly).
 The minimum disequilibrium price and consumption are $x^{p,*} = 39.5$ and $x^{q,*} = 802.5$; see \Cref{tab:uc_soln} for the full solution.
 These values happen to agree with those found by a heuristic procedure in \cite[Appendix D]{fullerEA17}.
 Meanwhile, \citet{fullerEA17} also report the minimum complementarity solution from \cite{gabriel2013A}.
 They find that the disequilibrium/total opportunity cost achieved by the minimum complementarity method is $988$ (see \cite[Table 2]{fullerEA17}).
 The issue with the heuristic procedure of \cite{fullerEA17} and the minimum complementarity approach is that there is no guarantee that a minimum disequilibrium solution is found; we may be left wondering whether an equilibrium does in fact exist.
-In contrast, thanks to Theorem~\ref{thm:cp_termination}, we can guarantee that $931.41$ is in fact the minimum disequilibrium value, and that no equilibrium exists.
+In contrast, thanks to Theorem~\ref{thm:cg_termination}, we can guarantee that $931.41$ is in fact the minimum disequilibrium value, and that no equilibrium exists.